rtanglao/rt-ubuntu-dell-xps13-9310/README.md

 # rt-ubuntu-dell-xps13-9310

-adventures in making ubuntu work for me on a dell xps 13 9310
+* adventures in making ubuntu work for me on a dell xps 13 9310
+* lots of this stuff will probably be an edge case because i migrated from WSL on a surface book 2, see https://github.com/rtanglao/rt-making-wsl-and-windows-work-for-me/blob/master/README.md

 ## 13janauary2020 getting ssh to work